SyncfusionExamples/How-to-create-Parallel-coordinate-chart-in-.NET-MAUI/README.md

 }
  ```

-**Step 4:** Generates and returns a list of series to visualize data points across the parallel axes, normalizes raw data values to a standardized scale, and maps car model names to their corresponding indices on the X-axis.
+**Step 4:** The GenerateSeries method creates a list of [SplineSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SplineSeries.html) to visualize multidimensional data across parallel axes.
+It normalizes raw data values to a uniform scale (0–4) using the Normalize method and maps car model names to numerical indices with CarModelIndex method, ensuring consistent and accurate representation of data.

 **C#**